 Yet some of these therapists don’t give themselves enough credit, because they have often ended up being requested again and again for deep tissue!

 On the other hand, sometimes therapists really enjoy doing deep work – but sometimes too much; occassionally a client will request something relaxing, but upon encountering a gnarly knot the therapist just can’t help him or herself from trying to dig it out!

 So on both sides of the spectrum we have the potential for a less than ideal scenario.

 The main things to help avoid the problems and get the right kind of massage are to:

-1. explain exactly what kind of massage you’re looking for so the proper therapist can be assigned and informed and
+- Explain exactly what kind of massage you’re looking for so the proper therapist can be assigned and informed and

-2. Communicate openly with your therapist so that the right level of pressure is utilized during your massage.
+- Communicate openly with your therapist so that the right level of pressure is utilized during your massage.